 November

-The final addition came on 17 November with Goosander on Budworth Mere.
+The final addition came on 17 November with a Goosander on Budworth Mere.

 Summary

 After a gruelling but hugely rewarding year, I finished third with 149 species, just behind Pod on 150 and Gregsey on 151.
-It remains one of the most enjoyable and competitive birding challenges I’ve ever undertaken — forging friendships, producing memorable birds and creating stories that will last a lifetime.
+It remains one of the most enjoyable and fiercely competitive birding challenges I’ve ever undertaken—strengthening friendships, producing unforgettable birds and generating stories that will last a lifetime.

 No comments: